 Rihanna is officially a billionaire.
-According to Forbes, Rihanna is now worth $1.7 billion USD (£1.225 billion) — making her the richest female musician in the world and the second wealthiest female entertainer on the planet after Oprah Winfrey.
+According to Forbes, Rihanna is now worth $1.7 billion USD (over $2.3 billion AUD) — making her the richest female musician in the world and the second wealthiest female entertainer on the planet after Oprah Winfrey.

 She may top the list of uber-rich singers, but Rihanna’s new financial status doesn’t come as a result of her chart-topping music career.
-Most of Rihanna’s fortune — an estimated $1.4 billion USD (£1.01 billion) of it — comes from the value of Fenty Beauty, of which she splits 50% ownership with the French luxury conglomerate LVMH.
+Most of Rihanna’s fortune — an estimated $1.9 billion (AUD) of it — comes from the value of Fenty Beauty, of which she splits 50% ownership with the French luxury conglomerate LVMH.
 A significant portion of the rest of that money comes from her 30% ownership stake of her lingerie company Savage x Fenty, with her share being valued at an estimated $365.8 million.
 (Forbes also reports that in February, Savage x Fenty raised $155 million in funding at a $1.35 billion valuation).

 In a time when many Black women and darker-skinned women of colour felt like no one was making beauty products for them, Rihanna leveraged her success as an artist and her massive online following (103 million followers on Instagram and 102.7 million on Twitter) to create a beauty brand in 2017 that would cater specifically to this often-ignored demographic.
-And with genius marketing strategies as well as products that are undeniably good (and won’t break the bank), it’s no surprise that Fenty Beauty is worth an estimated $2.8 billion USD (£2.02 billion).
+And with genius marketing strategies as well as products that are undeniably good (and won’t break the bank), it’s no surprise that Fenty Beauty is worth an estimated $3.8 billion.

 While her fans have been clamouring for a new album (ANTI, her last studio album, was released in 2016), the singer has spent the last five years steadily building her businesses on principles of inclusivity, whether it was skin tone (Fenty Beauty first dropped with a whopping 40 foundation shades, a rarity in the industry), as well as body shape/size and disability.